 Standardized Measurement Error now available in BrainVision Analyzer and MNE-Python

-A few years ago, we developed a universal metric of data quality for averaged ERPs called the standardized measurement error (click here for more information).
+/A few years ago, we developed a universal metric of data quality for averaged ERPs called the standardized measurement error (click here for more information or watch our quick 3-minute video overview).
 It has been available in ERPLAB for several years, and I’m happy to announce that it is now available in BrainVision Analyzer 2.3.1 and in MNE-Python.

 For BrainVision Analyzer, it is available as a Solution.
 At this point, you need to request it from Brain Products.
 Click here and scroll down to the last part of the page for more information.